ishehe710/churn-ml-service/README.md

 - This README is a living document and will be updated as the project progresses.
 - All ML models, API endpoints, and SQL designs are aligned to ensure consistent reproducibility and ease of deployment.
-- This document serves as both technical documentation and portfolio reference for internships or job applications.